LeTrungNguyen1703/QLMS-Backend/Backend/TOKEN_USAGE_GUIDE.md

     const token = this.getToken();

     if (!token || this.isTokenExpired(token)) {
-      // Redirect to login or refresh token window.location.href = '/login';
+      // Redirect to auth or refresh token window.location.href = '/auth';
       return;
     }